cmu-phil/py-tetrad/pytetrad/R/README.md

 # Installation Instructions

 This is for using py-tetrad in RStudio to run algorithms in R. If you've already done the installation and want to start exploring, see our [Pointers](https://github.com/cmu-phil/py-tetrad/blob/main/pytetrad/R/README.md#some-pointers) below.
+These pointers will eventualy turn into some bonafide documentation; please be patient.
+(New project.)

 This project is being offered is a possible way of connecting Tetrad to R which we are trying out; if it turns out not to be useful, we will try a different route.
 It is intended to replace the older [r-causal](https://github.com/bd2kccd/r-causal) Python project, which uses an outdated version of Tetrad from many years ago.